 Weight: 1,930g / 68.1oz.

-Telephoto lenses are made especially for photographers who mostly spend their time outdoors and shooting objects from a long distance.
+Telephoto lenses are made especially for photographers who spend their time outdoors shooting objects from a distance.
 This can be mostly wildlife or sports photography.

-This is the best zoom lens for Nikon D5600 that comes under Sigma and its strengths are compact design and a reasonable price for high-end photography gear.
-If you are more interested in wildlife photography, then that one will for sure level up your game multiple times without breaking a bank.
+This zoom lens comes under Sigma, and its strengths are its compact design and reasonable price for high-end photography gear.
+If you are more interested in wildlife photography, that will certainly level up your game multiple times without breaking the bank.

-Features like up to 600mm focal length range, hypersonic motor (HSM), autofocus (AF), built-in optical stabilization (OS) are essential for telephoto zoom lenses.
-All these you will get from this superb Sigma camera gear.
+Features like up to 600mm focal length range, hypersonic motor (HSM), autofocus (AF), and built-in optical stabilization (OS) are essential for telephoto zoom lenses.
+You will get all these from this superb Sigma camera gear.

-The weight of that is 2 kg (4.41 lbs), which is pretty light for big telephoto lenses.
+The weight is 2 kg (4.41 lbs), which is pretty light for big telephoto lenses.
 Other competitors can weigh up to 3 kg (6.61 lbs).
-So that option would be more reasonable when you need to take quick shots while hand holding a camera.
+So, that option would be more reasonable when you need to take quick shots while holding a hand-held camera.

 4. Nikon AF-S Nikkor 50mm f/1.8G